Wilhelmina Barns-Graham: Legacy

+There was the solo exhibition Wilhelmina Barns-Graham, 1912–2004: A tribute – Recent Paintings and New Prints, at Art First, London, in 2004.

+The Prints of Wilhelmina Barns-Graham: a complete catalogue by Ann Gunn (a Lund Humphries publication) was published in 2007.

-In 2024 she was profiled in A Sudden Glimpse to Deeper Things, a documentary film directed by Mark Cousins.
-In the same year, a plaque was unveiled by the Wilhelmina Barns-Graham Trust at Barns-Graham's birthplace, in St Andrews.
+In 2024 Barns-Graham was profiled in A Sudden Glimpse to Deeper Things, a documentary film directed by Mark Cousins.

+Also in 2024, a plaque was unveiled by the Wilhelmina Barns-Graham Trust at Barns-Graham's birthplace, in St Andrews.

+Barns-Graham's name is one of those featured on the sculpture Ribbons, unveiled in 2024.